Temporary Non-Immigrant Work Visas

 Our immigration law firm can assist you with obtaining permanent residency, citizenship, marriage-based adjustment, work or other type of visas, deportation defense and asylum.
 An immigration lawyer can also assist your business immigration issues by obtaining a Professional Foreign Workers Visa (H-1B), a Temporary Nonagricultural Workers Visa (H-2B), a Temporary Visitor for Business (B-1), a student visa, a visa for Persons of Extraordinary Ability (O-1) and others.

 Please contact us for more information about your case so that we may determine and then pursue your best option.
 With our firm on your side, you will have an immigration lawyer directly available to you.
-Contact us at 202-330-6290 for a free initial consultation.
+Contact us to schedule a consultation.

 Our immigration law firm represents world-wide clients in business, academia and other professional arts.
 Contact our experienced firm for help with consular processing and any other concern.
 We help design practical solutions that are tailor-made for our global clients.
 We work with employers, human resource managers and executives to solve your immigration challenges.